RavanH/xml-sitemap-feed/readme.txt

 * FIX failing last modified date for taxonomy sitemaps
 * FIX sitemap showing when only private posts
 * Admin interface improvements: highlighting and scroll
+* Upgrade routines in own class only to be included when needed
+* Moved metabox methods to dedicated classes

 = 5.0.7 =
 * Allowed domains back to Settings > Reading